-If you’ve been hit by rising energy costs and are struggling to pay your gas and electricity bills, it can feel as if you don’t have many options.
+If you’ve been hit by rising costs and are struggling to pay your gas and electricity then energy bill help is likely to be on the forefront of your mind.
+When in this position it can feel as if you don’t have many options.
 And not being able to afford to heat and power your home is stressful.
-However, there is some energy bill help available, with different solutions for different situations.
+However, there is some help available, with various solutions for different situations.

 Addressing unpaid bills as soon as possible will help you get back on track, so make it a priority.
 You can then concentrate on how to save energy at home going forward, and hopefully avoid more headaches in the future.